Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 It was at the 2011 UEFA U-21 Championships that Iceland came of age.
-During qualifying, Iceland finished second in its group, but it was on Aug.
-10, 2010, when the nation issued an emphatic statement - not at the national stadium, but Kaplakrikavöllur.
-Iceland's 4-1 victory against Germany, a game where Gylfi Þór Sigurðsson and Kolbeinn scored goals, knocked out the defending champions.
+During qualifying, Iceland finished second in its group, but on Aug.
+10, 2010, the nation issued an emphatic statement - not at the national stadium, but Kaplakrikavöllur.
+Iceland's 4-1 victory against Germany, where Gylfi Þór Sigurðsson and Kolbeinn scored goals, knocked out the defending champions.
 Iceland reached the playoffs as the fourth-best runner-up, and Gylfi scored both goals in Edinburgh, Scotland, to land Iceland's maiden trip to the UEFA U-21 Championships in Denmark.
 There, Iceland came close to reaching the semifinals.
 Though it won 3-1 against Denmark, Iceland missed out on tiebreakers.

 Nevertheless, Iceland's golden generation had been born during that tournament in Denmark.

 A Blistering Start in a Major Quest

 It had been 19 years since Iceland last faced Turkey when the teams played during Euro 1996 qualifying.
 Nevertheless, Iceland inaugurated its qualifying campaign with a 16th-minute goal from Jón Dadi Bödvarsson.
 The critical moment came in the second half when Turkey's Ömer Toprak received his second yellow card.
 Iceland capitalized on the man advantage with two goals in as many minutes as the 3-0 victory marked Iceland's first victory against Turkey since July 17, 1991.